ASafdari/activPAL-Portfolio/pages/data-preprocessing/data-cleansing.md

 * BMR099 Vyntus file does not contain data for walking and running activities
 * BMR100 timestamps of activities from the activity file are not existent in the activPAL file
 * All Vyntus files do not contain the timestamps for stairwalking and jumping activities

+To conclude, respondents 25, 51 and 60 could not be used for model training since the Vyntus files are missing but could've been used in the test set.
+Respondents 100 could not be used for training since the timestamps of the activities are not in the activPAl file but could've been used in the test set.
+Respondents 28 and 29 could not be used at all since the data files went missing.